Creating Inclusive Birthday Celebrations for All Children

 We always held whole class parties and invited every child in the class, hoping that our child would be invited to other children’s parties too.
 When your child is struggling, feels on the edge of things, or does not quite fit the “typical child” box, invites matter even more.

-I was talking to another mum recently who had exactly the same experience.
-I understand it can feel hard to know if a playdate or a party will suit a particular child, so sometimes you might not invite that kid... but leaving them out isn't the answer.
+Recently, I spoke with another mum who had a similar experience.
+I understand it can feel challenging to know if a playdate or a party will suit a particular child.
+Sometimes, you might hesitate to invite that child.
+However, leaving them out isn't the answer!

 Teach Inclusivity at Home and in the Classroom